-The HBKA Apiary and its viewing gallery is located in Hinchingbrooke Country Park in the woods about 50 metres from the Countryside Centre along the path towards the lake.
-The 8-metre-long gallery was built in 2012 with help from Big Lottery Fund, HDC, and Country Park volunteers and provides an opportunity to have a close up, bee free view of honey bees at work.
+The Huntingdonshire Beekeepers Association (HBKA) Apiary and its 8m viewing gallery was built in 2012 with help from Big Lottery Fund, HDC, and Country Park volunteers and provides an opportunity to have a close up, bee free view of honey bees at work.

 The additional hives have been very kindly donated by members both past and present.

-With the expansion of the apiary and viewing gallery we are pleased to announce that the viewing gallery will be open daily during park hours in addition to our regular Sunday afternoon beekeeper led sessions.
+With the expansion of the apiary our new disabled friendly entrance and viewing gallery we are pleased to announce that the viewing gallery will be open daily during park hours in addition to our regular Sunday afternoon beekeeper led sessions.
 These sessions run, weather permitting, from April through to September between 2pm and 3pm.

 Hinchingbrooke Country Park covers 170 acres of open grasslands, mature woodland and lakes.
 It is a great place to visit for families, nature spotters, dog walkers and everyone wishing to enjoy the great outdoors.

 In 2018 Hinchingbrooke Country Park received the Green Flag Award , which recognises and rewards the best parks and green spaces in the country.